agakadela/JS-quiz-app/README.md

 ## About The Project

 QUIZ APP is a simple project to create quizes.
 It based on [Quizzler app](https://github.com/wasimreja/Quizzler).
 You can customize it and add your own questions.
+It is made within the [Coder Woman project](https://coderwoman.com).

 ## Tech Stack